zenux-dev/Cyheck/README.md

       6- once its done deploying go to the resources tab youl find a worker resource click on the pen and enable it
    ![alt text](https://cdn.discordapp.com/attachments/817481078083944469/817684047018590218/unknown.png)

-      7- your but will be ready enjoy it
+      7- your bot is ready enjoy it

 ### Buy Me A Juice